 Building Resilient Infrastructure and Communities (BRIC) will support states, local communities, tribes and territories as they undertake hazard mitigation projects, reducing the risks they face from disasters and natural hazards.
-BRIC is a new FEMA pre-disaster hazard mitigation program that replaces the existing Pre-Disaster Mitigation (PDM) program.

 The BRIC program guiding principles are supporting communities through capability- and capacity-building; encouraging and enabling innovation; promoting partnerships; enabling large projects; maintaining flexibility; and providing consistency.

 Hazard Mitigation Assistance (HMA) Fiscal Year 2022 BRIC and FMA Initial Selections

 FEMA announced the initial project selections for further review to receive fiscal year 2022 (FY22) Building Resilient Infrastructure and Communities (BRIC) and Flood Mitigation Assistance (FMA) grant funding.

 For Building Resilient Infrastructure and Communities, FEMA received 803 subapplications totaling $4.6 billion in federal cost share.

 The BRIC grant program give states, local communities, tribes and territories funding to address future risks to natural disasters, including ones involving: wildfires, drought, hurricanes, earthquakes, extreme heat, and flooding.
 Addressing these risks helps make communities more resilient.